UN: War in Ukraine to hurt poor nations importing grain

 Even if they could, Ukraine’s ports on the Black Sea are shuttered and its government this week banned the export of wheat, oats, millet, buckwheat and some other food products to prevent a crisis in its own country and stabilize the market.

-Ukraine’s export ban doesn’t apply to its major global supplies corn and sunflower oil.
+Ukraine’s ban does not apply to its major global exports of corn and sunflower oil.
 It and Russia together account for 52% of the world’s sunflower oil export market.
 They also account for 19% of the world’s barley supply, 14% of wheat and 4% of corn.

 “It is still unclear whether (other) exporters would be able to fill this gap,” Qu said, warning that wheat inventories are already running low in Canada.